[Back to U.S. Hourly Employees: Your Pay]

-I was taxed in 2 states, why don't the earnings reported for both states equal the Federal wage?
+Employee is taxed in two states, but the earnings reported for both states don't equal the Federal wage?

-Why don't the FICA, Medicare, and Federal tax amounts listed on my W-2 match the amounts on my 12/31 paystub totals?
+Why doesn't the FICA, Medicare, and Federal tax amounts listed on my W-2 match the amounts on my 12/31 paystub totals?

 FICA limits are: